fbdlrghks123/KeyboardManager/README.md

 ![Swift](https://img.shields.io/badge/Swift-5.0-orange.svg)

-Automatically move the scroll position when the keyboard is raised through UITextField or UITextView in UIScrollView TextView supports scrolling to cursor position
+Automatically move the scroll position when the keyboard is raised through UITextField or UITextView in UIScrollView

+TextView supports scrolling to cursor position

-Support auto hide when screen is touched when keyboard is showing
+Support keyboard hiding automatically when touching the screen

 ## Need